 FAQ

-Answer: It only seems low until you’re the one who has to do it when you’re terrified.
-In those moments, it feels like the highest bar imaginable.
-It’s the foundation upon which everything else is built.
+Answer: It might seem low, until you are the one facing fear or uncertainty.
+In those moments, it feels like the highest bar you could possibly clear.
+Showing up is the foundation everything else is built on.

 Question: What if I show up and I fail?

-Answer: Then you’ve already succeeded in the most important part.
+Answer: Then you have already succeeded in the most important part.
 You were brave.
 Failure is data.
 Hiding is a dead end.
 Showing up gives you the data you need to eventually win.

 Question: How is this different from just going through the motions?

 Answer: Great question.
-It’s all about intention.
+It is all about intention.
 Going through the motions is passive and disengaged.
 Showing up is an active, conscious choice to be present and engage with whatever is in front of you, with all your vulnerability.